Hey, Snickerdoodle!

 • FAQ

-• Other Recipes to Try
+• More Recipes To Try

 • Recipe

-Why You Will Love These
+Why You Will Love This Recipe

 • The texture.
 Is there even anything better than a cookie that is a bit crunchy on the outside edges, but perfectly chewy in the middle?
 I certainly don't think so.
-These cookies have that exact perfect texture combination going on!
+These maple cookies have that exact perfect texture combination going on!

 • The maple glaze.
 These cookies are great on their own without the glaze, but when you add that sweet maple flavor, it takes them to a whole new level.
 And not only does it add a great flavor, it also looks so pretty too!